jupyter/nbclassic/docs/source/public_server.rst

 ~~~~~~~

 When behind a proxy, especially if your system or browser is set to autodetect
-the proxy, the notebook web application might fail to connect to the server's
+the proxy, the nbclassic web application might fail to connect to the server's
 websockets, and present you with a warning at startup.
 In this case, you need
 to configure your system not to use the proxy for the server's address.